harshithareddy7/terraform/README.md

 - Create an EC2 instance
 - Create VPC
-- A Simple Lambda Function
+- A Simple Lambda Function using API Gateway as a trigger

 ## 🛠 Prerequisites